 Now onto things you can and should do.

 1) Do Keep Complete Records

-It’s a marvel that more hoarders aren’t financial advisors, because the rules basically require advisors to hold on to everything.
+It’s a marvel that more hoarders aren’t financial advisors because the rules basically require advisors to hold on to everything.
 All client communication including newsletters and social posts must be kept for five years.
 Up to six, really, since the rule is five years from the last day of the fiscal year when it’s published.
 They couldn’t just say six and keep it simple, right?
-Also, a proper archive must be organized so that it’s easy to find any document of interest without having to riffle through a shoebox — digital or otherwise.
+Also, a proper archive must be organized so that it’s easy to find any document of interest without having to rifle through a shoebox — digital or otherwise.